chapter09/blog/_posts/2017-03-27-No-such-file.md

 ---
 layout: post
-title: "\"No such file or directory\" even though the executable is there"
+title: "No such file or directory even though the executable is there"
 description: ""
 layout: post
 comments: true